 I absolutely loved how open the roads felt in Iceland.
-I loved that once you’ve left Reykjavík and until you returned, there were close to no traffic lights in sight.
-I don’t remember seeing any housing estates or villages and the properties I did see were spaced out.
+I loved that once you’d left Reykjavík and until you returned, there were close to no traffic lights in sight.
+In fact, don’t remember seeing any housing estates or villages and the properties I did see were spaced out.

 It was an unusual but refreshing sight.

 It took me a day or so to work out what was so different here in Iceland, apart from the towering mountains, glaciers and waterfalls at the side of the road, but then it clicked.
 There are hardly any trees at all gracing the landscape.

 To witness hundreds of miles of landscape in a light that seemed untouched by humans was purely magical.

 Navigating your way along the Golden Circle route is pretty straight forward; there’s one main road to follow and then optional signposted roads that veer off for your choice of adventure.
 To be honest, you don’t even need to go crazy on planning an exact route, the route allows you to cruise in a completely carefree fashion.